firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-06-11-five-stories-in-the-monsoon-night.md

 "I would think not."

 "But just a few years ago, I was in the Winter Straits, and a man did me a good turn.
-He's a hard man to find, and he needed me to find someone who was even better hidden.
+He's a hard man to find, and he needed me to find someone who was even better-hidden.
 His son had gone with his brother to learn a trade, and the elder brother liked his secrecy so well that they had quite disappeared."

 "And he sent you looking for his son."